 </html>

 Start your server by running node server.
 You can navigated to localhost:5555 in your browser and click the “broadcast” button in either iframe to broadcast a message in both domains.
-The result should look something like this:
+The result should look similar to the one as in the previous recipe.

-Insert Image B04893_06_02.png

 How It Works...

 Since RabbitMQ does such a great job of consuming and broadcasting events, this whole process is actually really easy.
 In our application, Socket.IO will emit a message from the client to the server.
 The server will take the emitted event and emit it over RabbitMQ.
 Every server is listening for RabbitMQ to broadcast a socket.io message, so when it does, every server consumes the message and broadcasts it using the default Socket.IO emit() method.